-General Motors (GM) curbed relative performance during the period.
-The company experienced production troubles due to ongoing semiconductor supply chain issues.
-GM also struggled with management changes at its Cruise autonomous vehicle business, and concerns about commodity inflation and the economy.
+General Motors curbed relative performance during the period due to management changes at its Cruise autonomous vehicle business, and concerns about commodity inflation and the economy.
 Nonetheless, we believe the company's financial results were solid, with profitability remaining strong despite commodity inflation and increased investments in electric vehicles.

 Johnson Controls International hindered relative returns following its second-quarter earnings report.
-The company posted solid top-line execution, weaker margins due to supply chain disruptions and an inline earnings-per-share figure resulting from higher profits and a lower share count.
+The company posted solid top-line execution, weaker margins due to supply chain disruptions and an inline earnings per share figure resulting from higher profits and a lower share count.
 Management continues to see improved underlying trends and is encouraged by the pace of order growth but given the pace of the backlog conversion due to supply chain issues, Johnson Controls was forced to cut full-year guidance.